Web Color Accessibility: WCAG 2.2 Guide

 300 Million

 People worldwide have some form of color vision deficiency (color blindness).
-The most common is red-green color blindness, affecting 8% of men with Northern European ancestry.
+Red-green color blindness is the most common type and affects 8% of men with Northern European ancestry.

 Protanopia